particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-webhookintegration-issues.md

 _For webhooks, data is sent as 512 bytes per Publish._ This means that a device that subscribes to a webhook response will receive a response in 512-byte chunks.
 A webhook response that consists of 5Kb of text data (e.g. a large chunk of HTML) will be sent as 10 Publish events, which equal 10 Data Operations.
 So - in short - if your devices subscribe to webhook responses, ensure your webhook responses are intentionally constructed and data-efficient!

-## Important resources for webhook/integration troubleshooting

-* To test the viability of your endpoint, try testing against a service like [https://requestbin.com/ ](https://requestbin.com/)to receive the webhooks.
-Changing your destination endpoint to a neutral service like RequestBin is a great troubleshooting step to rule out infrastructure issues.
-* To conveniently send and view Webhooks results, you can use an API client like Postman.
-You can learn more about using Postman here (https://learning.postman.com/docs/getting-started/sending-the-first-request/).
-Note: in order to find your access token, follow the instructions [here](/troubleshooting/guides/device-management/how-do-i-manage-my-user-access-token/).

-* To quickly view and check the JSON, at the Console (console.particle.io), go to Edit Integration and Custom Template.
-You can then visually check the JSON formatting.
-For testing, you can remove {{variables}} and replace with hardcoded values.

-* Adding a response template can help tremendously with parsing out intelligible response codes.
+## Webhook/Integration debugging tools

+For troubleshooting webhooks and integrations, consider these resources:

+* **Endpoint Testing Services:** Utilize [Beeceptor](https://beeceptor.com/webhook-integration/) or [RequestBin](https://requestbin.com/) to verify your endpoint's functionality.
+These platforms capture webhooks and lets you review payloads, aiding in identifying any endpoint or infrastructure issues.
+* **API Client for Webhooks:** Postman is a useful HTTP client for dispatching webhooks paylodas and receiving service response.
+Detailed guidance on Postman usage can be found [here](https://learning.postman.com/docs/getting-started/first-steps/sending-the-first-request/).
+For access token information, refer to the instructions [here](/troubleshooting/guides/device-management/how-do-i-manage-my-user-access-token/).
+* **JSON Formatting Check:** Within the Particle Console, access 'Edit Integration' and 'Custom Template' to examine your JSON structure.
+For simpler evaluation, consider replacing {{{variables}}} with static values.
-   * To create a custom response template - navigate up the page to the Webhook Builder, click on Advanced Settings, and create a custom Response Topic / Template:
+* **Response Template Configuration:** Enhance clarity by setting up a custom response template.
+This is done in the Webhook Builder under 'Advanced Settings', where you can specify a custom Response Topic/Template.

 ![Screen_Shot_2021-02-18_at_8.38.09_AM.png](/assets/images/support/Screen_Shot_2021-02-18_at_8.38.09_AM.png)

 ## Opening a support ticket